 Data and Products

-Representative images and data produced by the Program will be included here.
-Real-time data will be available at SWPC in its coronagraph page (currently displaying SOHO/LASCO images) and real-time solar wind page (currently based on ACE and DSCOVR).
-Preliminary, non-operational data from CCOR-1 are presently available.
+Selected representative images and data produced by the Program will be included here.
+Real-time data are available at SWPC in its coronagraph page (along with SOHO/LASCO images) and real-time solar wind page (currently based on ACE and DSCOVR).

-All SWFO data will be archived by the National Centers for Environmental Information so they can be made available to scientists and other retrospective users.
+CCOR-1 data are being archived by the National Centers for Environmental Information so they can be made available to scientists and other retrospective users.
+This page serves as the archive for the operational data produced by SWPC as noted above and the science-quality data produced by NCEI until the NCEI Space weather POrTal (SPOT) is ready for launch.

 Product Validation Reviews